-At the top of the form, there is a box to identify the debtor by name and case number and the bankruptcy court in which the case is pending.
+At the top of the form, there is a box to identify the debtor by name, the case number and the bankruptcy court in which the case is pending.
 You can determine the name of the bankruptcy court and the case number by looking at the other documents you have received from the court or the clerk.

 Next, comes a series of questions that identify your claim: